BjoernGoettler/sica01/README.md

 For every event in both services, a debug messages is logged (Using Serilog with Console and Seq sinks), and can be queried in the Seq instance launched in Docker

 ## Scaling considerations
 The solution is split on the y-axis to begin with.
 Each of the two domains, Users and Tweets, live in their own logical universe and are happily unaware of their neighbours.
-In real life it would be very easy to split them on the x-axis as well, the only reason for not showing it here, is that I got some clashes on the ports I use for testing with Postman.
-I guess it could be mitigated by adding a web-proxy to the project, such as Nginx or similar

 ## Missed opportunities
 At the time of writing, a few things are not implemented

-- The user validation is not happening at all.
-Seq shows an attempt, RabbitMQ shows a connection, but I guess it is a misunderstanding when implementing the MessageClient
+- The user validation is not happening at all
 - The Tweet model is too simple.
 If inspected carefully, it is clear that one user can only have 1 tweet.
 There would have to be a new Tweet-ID added, in order to let users tweet more than 1 tweet (personally I actually enjoy thr thought of giving a person 1 tweet in life, and that's it!!!)
-- The users are only validated, and nothing more.
-It would be cool to update the name they used for tweeting, when they updated their name in the UserService
 - There is no error handling.
 Be carefull when testing, because both services will crash hard when doing something I didn't image someone would do to a service